Gunnlaugur Halldórsson

 Gunnlaugur Halldórsson (1909–1986) was an Icelandic architect.
 He is considered the first Icelandic modernist architect.
 He was educated in Denmark.

-Some of his notable works include the controversial 1940 expansion of Landsbankinn, Háskólabíó(co-designed by Guðmundur Kr.
-Kristinsson) and the re-designed of Bessastaðir(the official residence of the President of Iceland) in the style of Danish manors.
+Some of his works include the 1940 expansion of Landsbankinn, Háskólabíó (co-designed by Guðmundur Kr.
+Kristinsson) and the re-designed of Bessastaðir (the official residence of the President of Iceland) in the style of Danish manors.
 He designed the Sólheimar tower blocks in Reykjavík; the first of their kind.